15 Lessons Learned From 10 Years of Investing

 Simplicity makes life more enjoyable.
 I choose to invest to live not live to invest.

-I think that I can sum up my first investment decade into this: slacking on the first half and getting my act together on the second half.
+I can sum my first investment decade into this: slacking on the first half and getting my act together on the second half.
 It’s like that college student that buckles downs come junior year, to be able to graduate with a GPA above 3.0.

-After a decade of investing, all I can say is that it’s been a great journey so far and I can’t wait to see what the future holds for us when we retire to live off of our investments.
+It’s been a great investing journey so far and I can’t wait to see what the future holds for us when we retire and live off of our investments.

 Even though I had a learning curve, we still managed to get over an 8% rate of return during our first decade of investing.

 I’m very optimistic about our second decade of investing.
 I’ll be learning more about other investments vehicles and start switching part of our allocation into tangible assets.